William Jarvis (merchant): Success in wool trade

-For several decades, especially following the blockade during the War of 1812, when prohibitions on British wool sent demand for domestic wool soaring, Jarvis' strategy yielded prodigious returns.
-So-called 'merino mania' gripped Vermont.
-Farmers clamored for the newly imported breed, and sheep raising skyrocketed across the East Coast.
-Newly built New England textile mills gobbled up all the wool they could get.
-Prices skyrocketed for the fine merino wool with its unique water-shedding qualities and longer fiber.
+Jarvis' strategy yielded prodigious returns for several decades, especially following the blockade during the War of 1812, when prohibitions on British wool sent demand for domestic wool soaring.
+"Merino mania" gripped the state of Vermont.
+Farmers clamored for the newly-imported breed; sheep-raising increased significantly across the East Coast.
+Prices rose for the fine merino wool with its unique water-shedding qualities and longer fiber.

 Vermont became the toast of the nation's agricultural community.
 By 1830 merino sheep had become the state's principal livestock.

-A few statistics tell the story.
-Merino sheep were more productive than other breeds—a secret well-known to the Spanish, and the reason why the Spanish guarded their flocks so closely.
 Prior to the introduction of the merino, New England farmers had two breeds of sheep from which to choose, neither noted for the quality of its fleece.
-The coming of the merino changed all that.
 In 1812, the average fleece of a Vermont sheep was only six percent of the animal's weight.
-By 1844, that figure had more than doubled to 15 percent, and by 1865 it had risen to 21 percent.
-This was monumental change, and it wrought a sheep boom that filled the pockets of Vermont farmers.
+By 1844, that figure had more than doubled to 15 percent; by 1865 it had risen to 21 percent.

-That euphoria did not last.
-By 1837, there were over one million sheep in Vermont.
+By 1837, over one million sheep were being raised in Vermont.
 But the industry was held captive to the nation's evolving tariff laws, alternately shielding and then exposing domestic producers to cutthroat foreign competition.
-Jarvis himself spent tens of thousands of dollars on pamphlets arguing the case for tariffs and trying to jawbone legislators, including Henry Clay, into supporting them.
+Jarvis himself spent tens of thousands of dollars on pamphlets arguing the case for tariffs and trying to persuade legislators, including Henry Clay, into supporting them.

 The price of a pound of wool dropped from 57 cents in 1835 to 25 cents in the late 1840s.
 Vermont producers, who were among the highest-cost producers in America, given the state's small farms and rocky land, were squeezed hard.
 Many farmers went out of business, and others had to scramble to keep their farms and not go hungry.
-Today the small village of Weathersfield, once the envy of its day with its fine old stone church, bears mute testimony to the glory days of 'merino mania.'
+Today the small village of Weathersfield, once the envy of its day with its fine old stone church, bears mute testimony to the glory days of "merino mania".

-William Jarvis, one of the most powerful Democratic-Republicans in the Connecticut River Valley, a gentleman farmer and wealthy, earned a reputation during those dark days for helping Vermont farmers with his largesse.